Murder of Martine Vik Magnussen

 The Martine Vik Magnussen case involves the rape and murder of 23-year-old Norwegian female business student Martine Vik Magnussen.
-She was found in the basement of an apartment block, hidden under rubble, in a block of flats in Great Portland Street, London, on 16 March 2008.
+Her body was found hidden under rubble in the basement of a block of flats in Great Portland Street, Marylebone, London, on 16 March 2008.
 She died from compression to the neck, the cause of strangulation.

-Farouk Abdulhak, the son of billionaire and one of Yemen's wealthiest men, Shaher Abdulhak, is the only suspect in the case.
+Farouk Abdulhak, the son of billionaire and one of Yemen's wealthiest men Shaher Abdulhak, is the only suspect in the case.

-Details of the case
+In March 2023, a BBC journalist reported that the suspect said to her (but not in person), that "I don't remember what happened".
+When the journalist was back in England, he allegedly texted her: "It was just an accident. [...]
+Just a sex accident gone wrong".

 Murder and investigation

-Magnussen was last seen alive sometime between 0200 and 0300 GMT on 14 March at the Maddox nightclub in London's wealthy Mayfair district, more than a mile from the basement where her body was found.
-The club's official website states that since its opening, it has been London's hottest member's club, attracting everyone from P Diddy to Keira Knightley.
-Friends reported Magnussen missing to police on 15 March.
-Police appealed for a man of Arab appearance, who Magnussen is believed to have left the club with, to come forward.
+Magnussen was last seen alive sometime between 02:00 and 03:00 GMT on 14 March 2008 at the Maddox nightclub in London's wealthy Mayfair district, more than a mile from the basement where her body was found.
+The club's official website states that since its opening, it has been London's hottest members' club, attracting everyone from P Diddy to Keira Knightley.
+Friends reported Magnussen missing to police on 15 March 2008.
+Police appealed for a man of Arab appearance, with whom Magnussen is believed to have left the club, to come forward.

-In early April 2008, it was still unknown when Magnussen's body was to be returned to Norway from London, UK, but in late April it was known that the body was being returned, and a funeral was to be held in Asker, off Oslo in April/May 2008.
+In early April 2008, it was still unknown when Magnussen's body was to be returned to Norway from London, but in late April it was known that the body was being returned, and a funeral was to be held in Asker, off Oslo in April/May 2008.

 As of March 2016, Detective Chief Inspector Andy Partridge of the Metropolitan Police Service's Homicide & Major Crime Command has said:This case is still very much a live investigation.
 Farouk Abdulhak remains wanted for the rape and murder of Martine Vik Magnussen.
 Farouk Abdulhak has known for the past eight years now that he is wanted for the rape and murder of Magnussen.
 There have been extensive diplomatic efforts made over this time to return him to the UK, to no avail.
 This anniversary should serve as a further reminder that he cannot put this behind him, it will not go away and I appeal to him and those close to him to advise him to return to the UK to stand trial.

+2008 arrest of suspected accomplice

+On 30 April 2008, a man in his 50s was arrested, on suspicion of assisting an offender.

+2022 arrest of second suspected accomplice

+On 8 March 2022, police announced the arrest of an unnamed woman on charges of "assisting an offender" in the case.
+The woman is in her 60s.